Ignacio María de Álava: Naval career

-On 15 February 1805, Álava was appointed second-in-command of the Spanish fleet in Cadiz, under Admiral Gravina.
-When Gravina joined the French Mediterranean fleet under Villeneuve for its voyage to the Caribbean, Álava remained as commander of the ships in Cadiz.
-On 20 August 1805 Gravina and Villeneuve returned, and Cadiz was blockaded by a British fleet under Vice-Admiral Horatio Nelson.
-On 19 October, the combined French and Spanish fleet left Cadiz, with Álava on board of his flagship, the 112-gun Santa Ana.
+On 15 February 1805, Álava was appointed second-in-command of the Spanish fleet in Cádiz, under Admiral Gravina.
+When Gravina joined the French Mediterranean fleet under Villeneuve for its voyage to the Caribbean, Álava remained as commander of the ships in Cádiz.
+On 20 August 1805 Gravina and Villeneuve returned, and Cádiz was blockaded by a British fleet under Vice-Admiral Horatio Nelson.
+On 19 October, the combined French and Spanish fleet left Cádiz, with Álava on board of his flagship, the 112-gun Santa Ana.
 On 21 October, they met the British fleet and the Battle of Trafalgar ensued.

 Alava was severely wounded in the battle, and the Santa Ana was captured by the British.
-However, two days later, a squadron jointly under the command of Commodore Cosmao-Kerjulien and Spanish Commodore Enrique MacDonell succeeded in recapturing her and getting her back to Cadiz.
-After Gravina died of the wounds he had received in the battle, Álava became the commander of the remaining ships in Cadiz.
+However, two days later, a squadron jointly under the command of Commodore Cosmao-Kerjulien and Spanish Commodore Enrique MacDonell succeeded in recapturing her and getting her back to Cádiz.
+After Gravina died of the wounds he had received in the battle, Álava became the commander of the remaining ships in Cádiz.
 In May 1808, Álava defected to Sevilla, where a junta had formed to oppose the French.
-After Cadiz had been recaptured by the Spanish, Álava once again became commander of the naval squadron based there.
+After Cádiz had been recaptured by the Spanish, Álava once again became commander of the naval squadron based there.
 In 1810, Álava became Commander-in-Chief in the Caribbean, based in Havana.
-He returned to Cadiz in 1813, as its governor.
+He returned to Cádiz in 1813, as its governor.
 In 1814 he became a member of the Supreme Council of the Spanish Admiralty, and on 24 February 1817 he became Admiral of the Spanish Fleet.
 He died after only three months in this position.